Rudd-O/ruddocom.pdfiframer/README.md

 This Plone add-on adds a bit of JavaScript that turns all served `IFRAME`s which embed a PDF into a clickable icon the user must tap or click before the PDF is actually embedded and rendered.
+This behavior is only active on certain mobile browsers known not to display PDFs embedded.

 This not only saves you bandwidth, it also prevents a nasty behavior on mobile devices when embedding PDFs using `IFRAME`s — instead of the PDF